 First and foremost, it is an editor that gets out of your way.
 The delightfully frictionless edit-build-debug cycle means less time fiddling with your environment, and more time executing on your ideas.

-The procedure known as compiling is the act of running a program (the compiler) to read through your code and convert it to something a computer (CPU) can understand.
-It might get compiled down to assembly or some other machine-level language that is meant for the processor to understand, not our human eyes.
+The procedure known as compiling is the act of running a program (the compiler) to read through your code and convert it to something a computer can understand.
+It might get compiled down to assembly or some other machine-level language that is meant for the processor to understand, not our human eyes - essentially to binary instructions.